Join our ONLINE Biodanza Classes every Thursday at 6:30pm. To register please WhatsApp +27 (0)83 64 333 22.

 Rolando Toro Araneda (1924-2010) is the founder of Biodanza, which is now practiced throughout Europe, South America, North America, South Africa and Japan.
 He was nominated for the Nobel Peace Prize for his work with Biodanza.

-Born in Concepcion, Chile, on 19 April 1924, Rolando followed many careers, including school teacher, medical doctor, psychiatrist, medical researcher, poet, artist, African art collector and anthropologist – all of which contributed to the development of Biodanza – his life’s work.
+Born in Concepcion, Chile, on 19 April 1924, Rolando followed many careers, including school teacher, psychologist, honorary medical doctor, medical researcher, poet, artist, African art collector and anthropologist – all of which contributed to the development of Biodanza – his life’s work.

 Rolando held numerous academic posts over the years, including Chair of Psychology of Expression at the Institute of Aesthetics of the Catholic University of Santiago, Chile.